 Both teams had representatives with strong personal agendas.
 Walker was active in the Loyal Land Company, with claims to 800,000 acres in western Virginia.
-Henderson was the prime mover behind the Transylvania effort, through which he had hoped to acquire title to 20 million acres.
-Virginia and North Carolina each ended up giving Henderson 200,000 acres to eliminate his claims and "quiet title" to the land grants issued by those states.
+Henderson was the prime mover behind the Transylvania effort, through which he had hoped to acquire title to 20 million acres in the Kentucky region of Virginia.
+(Ultimately, Virginia and North Carolina each ended up giving Henderson 200,000 acres to eliminate his claim and "quiet the title" to the land grants issued by those states.)

-Between Steep Rock Creek and Cumberland Gap, the two sets of surveyors created a two-mile gap between the Henderson Line on the south and the Walker Line on the north.
-In this "gore" of territory, legal authority was unclear and neither state could collect taxes effectively.
-2
+As a result of the disagreement, the two sets of surveyors created a two-mile gap west of Steep Rock Creek and Cumberland Gap.
+North Carolina surveyors defined the Henderson Line on the north, while Virginia surveyors marked the Walker Line on the south.
+In this two-mile "gore" (gap) of unclear ownership, legal authority was unclear and neither state could collect taxes effectively.2

-Walker, Smith and the Virginia surveyors kept surveying west beyond the Cumberland Gap, all the way to the Mississippi River.
+Walker, Smith and the Virginia surveyors kept surveying west beyond the Cumberland Gap.
 At Deer Fork, 124 miles west of their starting point at Steep Rock Creek, the Virginians skipped ahead 109 miles to the Cumberland River.
 There they determined through astronomical observations the latitude of 36 degrees 30 minutes, and surveyed 41 more miles west to the Tenneessee River.
-At the river, they ended up being over ten miles north of the desired 36° 30' - which would have benefitted North Carolina, had the commissioners/surveyors stayed with the project.
+At the river, they ended up being over 17 miles north of the desired 36° 30' - which would have benefitted North Carolina, had the commissioners/surveyors stayed with the project.3

 The debate about how to resolve the disputed Virginia-North Carolina boundary on its western end continued after both Virginia and North Carolina ceded control over that land to the independent states of Kentucky and Tennessee.